danbev/hacbs-dogma-policies/README.md

 This section will try to explain and show an example of using the ec-policies using [Enterprise Contract CLI].

+The motivation for looking at this command line tool that I believe that this same tool is used in the tekton [verify-enterprise-contract] tekton task.

 #### Building
 ```console
 $ make build